M. H. Sims

 M. H. Sims was an American college football and college basketball coach.
-He was the third head football coach at Northwest Missouri State University in Maryville, Missouri, serving for one season, in 1918, and compiling a record of 1–1.
+He was the third head football coach at Northwest Missouri State University in Maryville, Missouri.
+He was appointed in the place of George Palfreyman in 1918, and compiled a record of 1–1.
 Milner was also the head basketball coach at Northwest Missouri State for the 1918–19 season.